chabandou/poise-android/README.md

 # Poise Android

-A high-performance voice isolation and audio routing tool for Android.
+A high-performance voice isolation app that uses machine learning denoising models to isolate speech in real-time for system-wide Android audio.
+Currently works only with samsung devices through the 'Separate app sound' feature.

 ![Poise Android Demo](./media/demo.gif)